Looking for ideas to spruce up your garden?

 - Cladding – both decorative and protective

-- Brick effect render – a two coat system such as Liquid Brick.
+- Brick effect render – a two coat system such as Quick Setts.

 3. Redefine borders and trim hedges

-When it comes to hedges, bushes and shrubs, instead of just trimming them why not try Topiary?
+When it comes to hedges, bushes and shrubs, instead of just trimming them why not try topiary?
 You don’t have to be too adventurous and create something with intricate detail, you can start by clipping them into squares or spheres.
+If you want plants that provide a sense of structure in the garden, can make good hedges, or that are easy to topiary, you’ll find plenty of native options.
+A few of them include:

 4. Introduce lighting

 Many of us have floodlights and wall lights for convenience and security, but they can be harsh and not ideal for creating an atmosphere.
+Some lighting options could see you transform your outdoor space into an enchanted forest or a fairyland.
+They can add to the ambience, highlight artworks, prize specimens, or various features in the garden, or simply help to create a scene that your guests will remember.
 So why not consider:

 - Hanging lights – in most shops there is now an endless choice of fairy lights, lanterns, stars, butterflies…